What is an endowment fund? How does it work?

 Why is endowment important?

-A robust endowment is critical to the long-term health of The International School.
-It affords the school flexibility in planning, provides a safety net, creates budget relief, and makes a TIS education attainable for more families.
+A robust endowment is critical to the long-term health of the International School of Portland.
+It affords the school flexibility in planning, provides a safety net, creates budget relief, and makes a ISP education attainable for more families.

 Endowment Funds strengthen our community by promoting social-economic diversity through need-based scholarships, allowing us to invest more in our teachers’ professional growth, and broadening educational opportunities for our students.